actlab-fhy/FhY-core/CONTRIBUTING.md

    1. It's also OK to submit work in progress if you're unsure of what this exactly means, in which case you'll likely be asked to make some further changes.

-3. The contributed code will be licensed under FhY's [license](https://github.com/actlab-fhy/FhY/blob/main/LICENSE).
+3. The contributed code will be licensed under *FhY*'s [license](https://github.com/actlab-fhy/FhY/blob/main/LICENSE).
 If you did not write the code yourself, you ensure the existing license is compatible and include the license information in the contributed files, or obtain permission from the original